Temzoprince/Sign-up-Form/README.md

 - Sign up form page includes validation on form inputs
 - Along with css styling to reflect when a form input is selected and invalid
+- Background image is taken from unsplash - photo is by [Halie West](https://unsplash.com/photos/green-leaf-plant-in-close-up-photography-25xggax4bSA)
+- Norse Bold font is used
+- The Odin Project logo is used on the left side
+- Web page is not made responsive for mobile